SixArm/mast-cell-help/topics/cyproheptadine/index.md

 # Cyproheptadine

 Cyproheptadine is a first-generation antihistamine medication with additional anticholinergic and antiserotonergic properties.
+It provides rapid relief of symptoms but may cause sedation and other CNS side effects.
+Patients should be advised to use caution when performing tasks requiring mental alertness.

 **Key points**: